 - Competitive, transparent pricing

 - Available at a range of our UK locations

 How to move up on the waiting list and have your NHS surgery sooner

 If you or a loved one are in pain and your wait for treatment is affecting your quality of life, read on to discover how you could have your NHS surgery sooner.

-- When you are choosing where you might receive treatment, always research individual hospitals’ waiting times.
-You can do this by using the NHS e-Referral Service (the information comes up in a drop down menu called ‘Services Near You’) or by checking hospital websites – many update their waiting times at least weekly and it can be a good way to see which hospital has the capacity to see you sooner.
+- When you are choosing where you might receive NHS hospital treatment, always research individual hospitals’ waiting times.
+You can do this by using the NHS e-Referral Service (the information comes up in a drop down menu called ‘Services Near You’) or by checking hospital websites.
+Many update their waiting times at least weekly and it can be a good way to see which hospital or clinic has the capacity to see you sooner.
 Your access to the NHS e-Referral Service will be given to you by your GP.

 - The waiting period starts from when the hospital of your choice receives your referral letter, or when the first appointment is booked via the NHS e-Referral Service.
 So the sooner you choose where to be treated, the sooner your surgery should be booked.

 - NHS patients have the right to choose where they receive NHS treatment.
 You will be offered a number of suitable options by your GP, referring clinician or the NHS e-Referral Service.
 You can do your own research and suggest your preference to your GP too.
 A good track record on waiting times should play an important role in how you make your decision if you want to be treated as soon as possible.
 Always remember that it is your right to choose where you receive your NHS treatment.
 You can find more information about patient choice here.

 Surgery waiting times in the NHS can be long and can vary depending on your location and the surgery you require.